GAMEDEV-STB/GAMEDEV-STB/README.md

 - 👋 Hi, I’m @GAMEDEV-STB
 - 👀 I’m a Python/C++ Programmer
 - 🌱 I’m currently pursuing Btech in BMS college of engineering, Bengaluru
-- 💞️ I’m looking to collaborate on Cyber security based project, Arduino and pi coding and modification for games
+- 💞️ I’m looking to collaborate on Cyber security based project, Application based project
-- 📫 How to reach me mail me @ skandatheja007@gmail.com
+- 📫 How to reach me mail me @ skandatheja007@gmail.com or skandatheja.bangad@gmail.com

 <!---
 GAMEDEV-STB/GAMEDEV-STB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.